[CANCELED] - 2020 NHMGAA Spring Symposium

 General registration is $80 per person.
 Breakfast and lunch are included with your registration.
 The deadline to pre-register is March 16.
-If you miss the deadline, you may be able to register at the door with cash or a check (space permitting).
-Last year this event sold out.
-Refunds are available until March 9.
+Registration will not be allowed at the door this year.
+We've capped registration this year, and expect to hit that cap.
+There will be a waitlist.
+Refunds are available until March 16.

 A $15 discount is available for current members (2020) of the NHMGAA, which is open to all alumni of the NH Master Gardener program.
 If you haven't renewed in 2020, please do so before registering from the Spring Symposium.